A combinatorial proof of the Degree Theorem in Auter space: Connectivity of the d-up-link

-Define $BU(v)$ to be the poset of blow-ups at the vertex $v$ and $SBU(v)$ the poset of blow-ups at $v$ that separate at $v$.
-We can describe $SBU(v)$ using the combinatorial framework for graph blow-ups described in \cite{CV1} as the poset of compatitible partitions of the set of incident edges, with the poset ordered by inclusion.
-Assume that the vertex $v$ has $n$ incident half-edges labelled $1$ through $n$.
-We will consider only partitions of the set $\{1,2, \ldots n\}$ into two blocks with the size of each block at least two.
-We denote a partition by $\{a, \bar{a} \}$, where $a$ is the block containing 1.
-Recall that distinct partitions $\{a, \bar{a}\}$ and $\{b, \bar{b}\}$ are said to be $compatible$ if one of the following inclusions holds:
+We now inspect the d-up-link.
+We first focus on one vertex at a time.
+Let $\BU(v)$ be the poset of all blow-ups at the vertex $v$.
+We can describe $\BU(v)$ using the combinatorial framework for graph blow-ups described in \cite{culler86} and \cite{vogtmann90}, namely $\BU(v)$ is the poset of \emph{compatible partitions} of the set of incident half-edges, which we now recall.